 What Other Add-Ins Can I Use?

-You could add walnuts or raisins or both.
-You can also omit the chocolate chips and just enjoy this pumpkin bread plain.
-I like to warm leftover slices of the bread in the microwave for a few seconds and then drizzle a bit of honey on top.
+I like to warm leftover slices of bread in the microwave for a few seconds and then drizzle a bit of honey or maple syrup.

-Pumpkin puree is unsweetened canned pumpkin.
-Be sure to use canned pumpkin puree, not canned pumpkin pie mix.
-There’s a huge difference.
-Canned pumpkin pie contains all the spices and sugars needed to make pumpkin pie whereas canned pumpkin puree is unsweetened, unflavored pumpkin, ready for baking.
+Canned pumpkin pie filling contains all the spices and sugars needed to make pumpkin pie, whereas canned pumpkin purée is unsweetened, unflavored pumpkin, ready for baking.

 Can I Make Pumpkin Muffins Instead?